13 May 2022

 5) People think that they have a better understanding of drugs and alcohol and, therefore, think they should be able to control a relapse or avoid the negative consequences.
 They may think that they are now able to drink or use drugs in a non-addict way but this isn't the case.

-Recognise early warning signs / triggers of relapse
+How to recognise early warning signs / triggers of relapse?

 Triggers are identified as internal thoughts and external situations that cause those in recovery to crave.
 It’s important to work with a therapist to determine personal triggers to develop strategies to cope with the trigger that don’t include the addiction.